 A funny thing happens when something so consumes your life as cephalopods had mine over the course of this journey.
 Maybe it’s like when you buy a car and you all of a sudden start to see other people driving your same car everywhere you look, but I became convinced that cephalopods were having a moment.
 Friends aware of my newfound obsession didn’t help matters by making sure I was kept abreast of all recent cephalopods discoveries, but it absolutely freaked me out that squids were such an integral part of the storyline on HBO’s The Watchmen.
 Could all of this really just be coincidence?

-Over time — and a series far more calamitous real-life events justifiably taking over the zeitgeist — my paranoia calmed some.
-Every now and then, though, I’d glance over at my bookcase, spot the miniature statue and plaque that I’d proudly placed on display as welcome trinkets and wonder if I’d ever get to the bottom of this mystery.
+Over time — and a series of far more calamitous real-life events justifiably taking over the zeitgeist — my paranoia calmed some.
+Every now and then, though, I’d glance over at my bookcase, spot the miniature statue and plaque that I’d proudly placed on display as welcome trinkets, and wonder if I’d ever get to the bottom of this mystery.

 A year later, I’m increasingly doubtful I will — for a few reasons.